gasperphoenix/DashbuttonDaemon/README.md

 ## Prepare your dashbutton

 I'm using Amazon Dashbuttons for this project.
 First you need to configure your dashbutton using a device like a mobile phone as described by Amazon in the manual shipped with your new dashbutton.
-Enter your WLAN credentials and proceed but when you reach the step to select a product close your app without selection one of them.
+Enter your WLAN credentials and proceed but when you reach the step to select a product close your app without selecting one of them.
 This ensures that the dashbutton will not order any products once it is pushed.
 But it still wakes up and connects to the WLAN while being pushed.

 ## Detect dashbutton and MAC address